zsvoboda/dbd/README.md

 # DBD - framework for declarative database definition
 DBD framework allows you to define your database schema and content declaratively.
-Database is represented by a hierarchy of directories and files stored in your DBD project files.
+Database is represented by a hierarchy of directories and files stored in DBD model directory.

 ## TLDR: Whetting Your Appetite

 1. `dbd init test`
 2. `cd test`
+3. Check out the `model` directory.
-3. `dbd validate .`
+4. `dbd validate .`
-4. `dbd run .`
+5. `dbd run .`
-5. Connect to the newly created `states.db` database and review `area`, `population`, and `state` tables that have been created from the files in the `model` directory.
+6. Connect to the newly created `states.db` database and review `area`, `population`, and `state` tables that have been created from the files in the `model` directory.

 Now you can delete the example files from the `model` directory, copy your Excel, JSON, or CSV files there instead.
 Then execute `dbd run .` again.
-Your files should get loaded into the database.
+Your files should be loaded in the `states.db` database.

-You can create a YAML configuration files for your Excel, JSON, or CSV files to specify individual column's data types, indexes or constraints (e.g. primary key, foreign key, or check).
+You can create a YAML configuration files for your data (Excel, JSON, or CSV) files to specify individual column's data types, indexes or constraints (e.g. primary key, foreign key, or check).
 See below for more details.

-Then you can also create an SQL file that performs SQL insert-from-select to transform the loaded data.
+You can also add an SQL file that performs insert-from-select SQL statement to create database tables with transformed data.

 ## Install DBD
 DBD requires Python 3.7.1 or higher.